AdobeDocs/campaign-classic.fr-FR/help/platform/using/faq-designing.md

 ## How to use Campaign DCE to create an email content? {#how-to-use-campaign-dce-to-create-an-email-content-}

 [Concevoir un email avec le Digital Content Editor Campaign](../../web/using/use-case--creating-an-email-delivery.md) : apprenez, à travers un exemple, à utiliser le DCE Campaign pour concevoir un email.

-## How can I add a barcode in an email? {#how-can-i-add-a-barcode-in-an-email-}

-Découvrez comment [ajouter facilement un code-barres](../../delivery/using/inserting-a-barcode-in-an-email.md) à un email personnalisé.

 ## How can I create a subscription-based newsletter in Campaign? {#how-can-i-create-a-subscription-based-newsletter-in-campaign-}